brickadia-community/omegga/README.md

 ## JSON RPC Plugins

-JSON RPC Plugins let you use any language you desire, as long as you can run it from a single execuable file.
+JSON RPC Plugins let you use any language you desire, as long as you can run it from a single executable file.
 They follow the [JSON-RPC 2.0 Specification](https://www.jsonrpc.org/specification)

 The server communicates with the plugin by sending messages to `stdin` and expects responses in `stdout`.
 All `stderr` is printed to the console.